zivschwartz/TicTacToe/README.md

-# A Tic-Tac-Toe game simulation written in R. Accomodates both 1 or 2 players and has embedded strategy for the computer AI.
+# A Tic-Tac-Toe game simulation written in R. Accommodates both 1 or 2 players and has embedded strategy for the computer AI.

 # Includes 4 functions:
   # 1. Display -- Displays a tic-tac-toe board